Singapore at the Olympics: History

-In the 2012 London Olympics, Feng beat Kasumi Ishikawa from Japan 4–0 in the table tennis women's singles bronze medal match, winning Singapore's first individual Olympic medal in 52 years since since Tan won the silver medal at the 1960 Rome Games.
+In the 2012 London Olympics, Feng beat Kasumi Ishikawa from Japan 4–0 in the table tennis women's singles bronze medal match, winning Singapore's first individual Olympic medal in 52 years since Tan won the silver medal at the 1960 Rome Games.
 In the table tennis women's team bronze medal match, Li, together with Feng and Wang, beat the South Korea team composing Dang Ye-Seo, Kim Kyung-Ah and Seok Ha-Jung 3–0, winning another bronze medal.
 The two bronze medals won at the 2012 London Summer Olympics marked the first time that Singapore won more than one medal in an Olympiad.

 In the 2016 Rio Olympics, Olympic swimmer Joseph Schooling won a gold medal in the Men's 100 metre butterfly in an Olympics record of 50.39 seconds, becoming the first gold Olympic medallist of Singapore.
 This was also the first gold medal by a Southeast Asian male swimmer and the first Olympic gold that Singapore achieved.

-During the 2020 Summer Olympics held in Tokyo, Japan, Singapore sent 23 athletes to the Games but failed to win any medals.
+During the 2020 Summer Olympics held in Tokyo, Japan, Singapore sent 23 athletes to the Games but did not manage to win any medals.

+In the 2024 Summer Olympics in Paris, kitefoiler Maximilian Maeder won a bronze medal in the Men’s Kite category at the age of only 17, coming behind second place Toni Vodišek from Slovenia and first place Valentin Bontus from Austria.
+This makes Maximilian Maeder the youngest individual to win a medal in the Olympics from Singapore.

-As of 2021, athletes from Singapore have won a total of 5 medals at the Olympics including 1 gold.
+Athletes from Singapore have won a total of 6 medals at the Olympics including 1 gold.